Irynn/testTask/README.md

 `npm install`

-This will install the needed dependencies (cypress actually).
+This will install the necessary dependencies (cypress actually).
 Then run

 `CYPRESS_baseUrl=http://localhost:3000 cypress run`

-where CYPRESS_baseUrl is the link where the System Under test is running
+where CYPRESS_baseUrl is the link where the System Under test is running.
+In case of cypress not being installed globally, use `./node_modules/.bin/cypress run`

 Default base url (if not specified in CLI) is http://localhost:3001